So, Who is ALICE?

 Can you survive 30 days?
 Making Tough Choices is an ALICE simulator, putting you in the shoes of an ALICE household.
 You'll face obstacles such as affording childcare, finding transportation to work and putting food on the table.

-If you would like to view the presentation please click on the YouTube link:
+If you would like to view/download county specific data please click on the link below:

-If you would like to view/download hand-outs from the presentation please click on the link below:
+If you would like to view/download the entire Alice Report please click on the link below:

 Alice in Door County Data